All Things Fair

-All Things Fair (Lust och fägring stor, literally "Great Lust and Beauty") is a Swedish erotic drama film which was released to cinemas in Sweden on 3 November 1995.
-Written and directed by Bo Widerberg, the film is about a sexual relationship between a teacher and her 15-year-old student in southern Sweden during World War II.
-Bo Widerberg's son Johan Widerberg stars as the boy Stig and Marika Lagercrantz plays his teacher Viola.
+All Things Fair (Lust och fägring stor, literally "Desire and Great Beauty") is a 1995 Swedish period drama film, written and directed by Bo Widerberg as his final film.
+It tells the story of a sexual relationship between a teacher and her 15-year-old student in Malmö, Sweden during World War II.
+Widerberg's son Johan stars as the boy Stig and Marika Lagercrantz plays his teacher Viola.
 The original title is taken from the Swedish hymn "Den blomstertid nu kommer", which is traditionally sung in schools before closing for the summer holiday.

-It was the last film to be made by Widerberg.
-It won several domestic and international awards and was nominated for the Academy Award for Best Foreign Language Film.
+All Things Fair was released to cinemas in Sweden on 3 November 1995.
+The film won several domestic and international awards and was nominated for the Academy Award for Best Foreign Language Film.